Patella (gastropod): Shells

-Patella shells are single-valved shells with radial sculpture and are made of calcium.
-Their shells are usually reduced conical and non-coiled and can protect them from floods with their stable structure.
-As a Limpet, Patella has a ventral muscular foot, providing adhesion force to substrates, like rocks, by secreting mucus and using a sucking force.
-Their foot is made of dorso-ventral and transverse muscles with no longitudinal muscle.
-Their movement uses retrograde locomotory waves to move forward that foot lifts from the substrate for 0.2 mm.
-Patella usually moves forward by a ditaxic pedal wave, but rarely moves backwards.
+Patella shells are single-valved shells with radial sculpture and are made of calcium carbonate.
+Their shells are typically depressed, conical, and non-coiled, protecting them from heavy wave action through their stable structural shape.
+As a limpet, Patella has a ventral muscular foot, providing adhesive force to substrates such as rocks through suction and the secretion of mucus.
+The foot is composed of dorso-ventral and transverse muscles.
+Longitudinal muscles are absent.
+Locomotion relies forward-motion retrograde waves, during which sections of the foot lift approximately 0.2 mm from the substrate.
+Patella typically moves in a forward direction via a ditaxic pedal wave.
+Backward motion is rare.